TomasGarciaDev/CV/README.md

 ## Tomas Garcia

 A sentence about who and what you are.
-I am a curious and curious Aspiring Full Stack Junior Developer training at Makers Academy.
+I am a curious and eager learner Junior Developer trained at Makers Academy (Skills Bootcamp Scholarship winner).
+I have a strong background on creative processes and technology in the music industry, that I applyied in team-work type of settings.
+Skills that have been very important tools in my process as a Developer.

 Then a sentence about what you've achieved.
+I

 And then a sentence about what excites you about tech.

 ## Projects